Different manifestations of dance education in modern Greece

 Dance education in the popular media

-At this point, one needs to consider the latest theories in relation to the influential role of television on its viewers.
-In the recent past, television was seen as a form of distortion of reality and a danger to its audience, while the viewers were treated as a manipulated mass.
-Nowadays, social studies accept that the viewers are active receivers of messages, who perceive and interpret them in different ways through a series of complex psychological mechanism, based on personal experiences and other perceptions (Mitropoulou 2003, 238).
-In the author’s own view, the role of television in modern Western societies is to specifically provide entertainment to the viewers, who are being shaped by individualism and the experiences of rising social isolation.
-In reality, modern viewers are still after satisfying their needs for socialisation, which is restrained to night-life and popular entertainment.
-It is likely that television offers a cheaper form of such popular entertainment, which in other occasions, would have been defined by a combination of free time and money dynamics.
+At this point, one needs to consider the latest theories regarding television's influential role on its viewers.
+In recent years, television was seen as a distortion of reality and a danger to its audience, while viewers were treated as a manipulated mass.
+Nowadays, social studies accept that the viewers are active receivers of messages, who perceive and interpret them in different ways through a series of complex psychological mechanisms, based on personal experiences and other perceptions (Mitropoulou 2003, 238).
+In the author’s view, television's role in modern Western societies is to provide entertainment for viewers shaped by individualism and rising social isolation.
+In reality, modern viewers are still seeking to satisfy their need for socialisation, which is restricted to nightlife and popular entertainment.
+It is likely that television offers a cheaper form of such popular entertainment, which, in other circumstances, would have been defined by a combination of free time and money dynamics.

 Summary and conclusions